Factory International takes your privacy very seriously and is committed to protecting your personal information.

 We will always make it clear what data we are collecting from an individual during these transactions and why we are requesting it.

 We may also capture an individual’s image in the photography or video recording of an event for promotional purposes, including for print and social media.
-If an individual would prefer not to be included in any image recording, they should speak to a member of Factory International staff or a volunteer.
-Staff will be wearing a Factory International/MIF lanyard at the event and will provide information on how to make sure they are not included.
+If an individual would prefer not to be included in any image recording, they should speak to a member of Factory International staff at the venue or staff and volunteers at the Festival.
+At the Festival staff will be wearing an MIF lanyard at the event and will provide information on how to make sure you are not included.
 Notices will be posted at the entrance to any venue where photography or video recording is planned with similar information and a QR code that directs individuals to this policy.

 All images will be stored on our secure cloud-based system and fall under the remit of our data retention policy.
 In certain instances, we may ask for consent using a form or agreement to be signed by the individual, which will be kept on file for as long as the resulting footage/image is in circulation.
 These instances will include: